-• "We want strong alignment between compensation and long-term shareholder interests by paying a substantial portion of total direct compensation in restricted stock."
+• "We want strong alignment between compensation and long-term shareholder interests by paying a substantial portion of total compensation in restricted equity."

-Over the last two years, we strengthened alignment by increasing from 57% to 82% the portion of restricted stock grants that vest based on achievement of performance goals related to our loss ratio, expense ratio and market share.
+Over the last two years, we strengthened alignment by increasing from 57% to 82% the portion of restricted equity grants that vest based on achievement of performance goals related to our loss ratio, expense ratio and market share.
 In 2011, we increased this portion of grants from 75% to the current 82%.
-See "Our 2011 Executive Compensation - Longer-Term Restricted Stock" for additional information about our grants of restricted stock.
+See "Components of our Executive Compensation Program - Longer-Term Restricted Equity" for additional information about our grants of restricted equity.

-The restricted stock awarded to the CEO in January 2011 had a grant value of approximately 65% of his total direct compensation for 2011, and the restricted stock awarded in January 2010 was approximately 44% of the CEO's 2010 total direct compensation.
-(Throughout this CD&A, we use "total direct compensation" as compensation consultants generally use that term.
-It is the total of base salary, bonus and equity awards; the equity award portion is the grant date value in the SCT.)
-On average, restricted stock awarded to our other named executive officers in January 2011 was 58% of their total direct compensation in 2011 and the restricted stock awarded in January 2010 to the other named executive officers was approximately 39% of their 2010 total direct compensation.
-(45% including a one-time retention award to one of our named executive officers that vested over two years).
+The restricted equity awarded to the CEO in January 2011 had a value at the time of the award of approximately 65% of his total compensation for 2011, and had a value of 44% for 2010.
+(Throughout this CD&A, we use "total compensation" as compensation consultants generally use that term.
+It is the total of base salary, bonus and equity awards; the equity award portion is the grant date value in the Summary Compensation Table.)
+On average, restricted equity awarded to our other named executive officers was 58% of total compensation in 2011 and was 39% in 2010 (45% including a one-time retention award to one of our named executive officers that vests over two years).

-Reflecting the decline in our stock price during 2011, between the time of the award in January 2011 and December 31, 2011, the value of the restricted stock we awarded to our CEO declined by over \$1.7 million.
-The value of the restricted stock awarded to our other named executive officers as a group in January 2011 declined by over \$2.9 million.
+Reflecting the decline in our stock price during 2011, between the time of the award in January 2011 and December 31, 2011, the value of the restricted equity we awarded to our CEO declined by over \$1.7 million.
+The value of the restricted equity awarded to our other named executive officers as a group in January 2011 declined by over \$2.9 million.